xslim/VimIOS/readme.md

 You can create and customize a `.vimrc` file as usual.
 Some graphical features will probably not work.

 ## Todo:
 It would be very nice to implement the new iOS document picker feature, which would allow Vim to open files directly from the sandbox of a (compatible) app, such as several cloud storage providers.
-Unfortunately, by someone with an Apple Developer subscription, as access to CloudKit is necessary.
+Unfortunately, this has to be implemented by someone with an Apple Developer subscription, as access to CloudKit is necessary.
 Also note that this would require the implementation of an at least rudimentary document management system, as the document picker extension works with the UIDocument class.